melivader/TachibanaR/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Java / C# / TypeScript
+- 🔭 I’m currently working on Java / C# / TypeScript and Python
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Unity game project
 - 🤔 I’m looking for help with Flutter